 - Staves, bokken, bo sticks, shinai, and walking canes made from wood, Styrofoam, or other light-weight material (must be inspected by CPAC security)

-- Fake and toy guns made from a light-weight material that are obviously prop guns and must have a clearly visible, non-removable orange tip
+- Fake and toy guns which are made from a light-weight material, are not imitations of a real weapon (as indicated in 1a), and that have a clearly visible, non-removable orange tip.

 - Prop bows, provided they are strung loose (not taught or tight) with twine, yarn, or another non-functioning material